chainofflowers/tribes/README.md

 Naming convention will be the following:

 <pre>
-~/news/messages/x-groupname-YYMMDDHHMMSS-SH1
+~/news/messages/x-groupname-SERIAL-ID
 </pre>

 where:

 1. _x_ is "h" for headers, "b" for bodies.
 2. _groupname_ is the name of the group (z.b. de.mahl.zeit) , to keep easy  "find all files for a group"
-3. _YYMMDDHHMMSS_ is a timestamp, to keep files in natural order and make the NNTP interface easier.
+3. _SERIAL_ is a unique identifier of the message, by group.
-4. _SH1_ is the SH1 hash of the body, to avoid duplicates.
+4. _ID_ is a unique identifier of the message, to avoid duplicates.
 5. One file, one message.

 Peers will be saved in